darkiyy/sonar-gdscript/README.md

 The plugin isn't nearly finished.
 It is terrible in many ways.

 Godot 4 has added things for GDScript, when these are used, there might be issues with the interpreter.

+**Make sure on disable the scanning of the addon folder** To disable scanning, the addon folder go to:
+Administration - Configuration Analysis Scope
+And add \**/addons/** to the exclusion.
+You also can do this for a single project, if you dont want that to happen for every project.

 Rules
 -----